James July-August 2025 web - Flipbook - Page 29

 hospital care, gave a mixed review:

-to 2010, ranking it third in the nation Fayette Hospital in Fayetteville,
+to 2010, ranking it third in the nation had to choose between Piedmont

 “The state of healthcare in Geor- behind Tennessee and Texas.